ipfabric/docs/docs/support/known_issues/IP_Fabric/FTP_backup_and_restore_are_not_working.md

+---
+description: If the FTP backup is not working, this is how to get it back up again.
+---

 # FTP backup and restore are not working

 Suppose you have the FTP root directory on the FTP server in `/ftp` and you would like to store backup in `/ftp/backup`.